Selecting a Cat

 Get the Most from the Cat-a-logue

-You also need to evaluate what type of home you have.
-Do you have a young family or an action-packed, boisterous home?
-Perhaps you have a quieter home with only a few people and often spend time at home/work from home?
-Or, maybe you’d describe your home as serene…you have a mature family or a quiet house with few visitors.
+When selecting a cat, evaluate what type of home you have.
+Do you have a young family?
+An action-packed, boisterous home?
+Or perhaps you have a quieter home with only a few people and often spend time at home/work from home.
+Or maybe you’d describe your home as serene, with a mature family or a quiet house with few visitors.
 Remember to keep these basic home characteristics in mind when selecting a cat.

 General Cat Personality Types and Needs

 Kittens and Tweens are typically playful and curious.
 They enjoy action, adventure and lots of attention.
-Having a youngster in your home will require you to train your kitten in proper ‘kitten etiquette’ and kitten-proof your home.
-Kittens do enjoy the companionship of other cats and dogs, but can do well on their own if they receive lots of attention and playtime from their human companions.
+Having a youngster in your home will require you to train your kitten in proper “kitten etiquette” and kitten-proof your home.
+Kittens enjoy the companionship of other cats and dogs, but can do well on their own if they receive lots of attention and playtime from their human companions.

 Some older kittens and tweens have had limited human contact in their first weeks of life, making them a bit fearful.
 These cats need lots of positive social interaction and love while they adjust to a life with human companionship.
-Having another cat or dog in the home will also help them feel happy and secure.
+Having another pet in the home will also help them feel happy and secure.

-Fun Family Cats demand action, attention and adventure in their home.
-They love to interact with everyone and like to be part of household activities—from homework to housework.
-Having lots of social interaction and playtime with children and adults alike is important to bringing out the best in their personalities.
-These cats may want to be the only love of your life, or enjoy hanging out with other cats and dogs in the home to make life that much more interesting.
+Fun Family Cats demand action, attention and adventure.
+They love to interact with everyone and be part of household activities.
+Having lots of social interaction and playtime with the whole family is important to bring out the best in their personalities.
+These cats may want to be the only love of your life, or enjoy hanging out with other cats and dogs.

 Mellow and Mature Cats can be social butterflies or independent, but are typically looking for a home with less noise and activity.
-These cats tend to be well behaved and quiet, and are often just looking for a nice warm lap to snuggle up on.
+These cats tend to be well-behaved and quiet, and are often just looking for a nice warm lap to snuggle up on.
 However, they still enjoy playtime.
-These cats range from wanting to be the only cat in the home to happily living with other cats or dogs.
+These cats range from wanting to be the only cat in the home to happily living with other pets.

-Special Needs Cats have long-term medical or behavioural conditions.
-They need a home where their special needs will be accommodated, which may include daily medication, ongoing veterinary care, or lifestyle changes to deal with their specific behavioural needs.
+Special Needs Cats have long-term medical or behavioural conditions and need a home where their needs will be accommodated, which may include daily medication, ongoing veterinary care, or lifestyle changes to deal with their specific behavioural needs.
 They are looking for a home where love has no boundaries.
 Patience and understanding is key to a life of dignity for these cats.

 How We Grade Our Shy Cats